kragen/derctuo/migrating-app-snapshots.md

 lease, maybe a day or two up to a month or two.
-This poses the problem of what happens if the device owning the checkout is lost, stolen, or broken; in such a case you will want to **steal** the lease, so any state on the device becomes orphaned and cannot be committed to the original application image, though it can perhaps be committed as a new image that branched from the original.
+This poses the problem of what happens if the device owning the checkout is lost, stolen, or broken; in such a case you will want to **steal** the lease, so any state on the lost device becomes **orphaned** and cannot be committed to the original application image, though it can perhaps be committed as a new image that branched from the original.